 Le Pavillon de La Reine – What’s Nearby?

-- L’as du Falafel – Widely acknowledged to be the best falafel in Paris – if not all of France.
+- L’As du Falafel – Widely acknowledged to be the best falafel in Paris – if not all of France.
 Casual take-out.
-8-minute walk.

 Nearby Bars and Breweries